dbeckwith/rust-latest/README.md

     -c, --channel <channel>    Release channel to use. [default: stable] -a, --max-age <max_age>    Number of days back to search for viable builds.
 This is relative to the latest release of the channel. [default: 90]
+    -p, --profile <profile>    Which package profile to use. [default: default]  [possible values: complete, default, minimal]
     -t, --targets <targets>    Which set of targets to filter by, either all Tier-1 targets or only the current target.
                                [default: all]  [possible values: all, current]
 ```